raymondxuanhe/raymondxuanhe.github.io/_pages/computational_benchmarks.md

 * 16 GB unified memory

 [^1]: Parallelization was performed across individual files.
-[^2]: The mesh consisted of 101 points for endowment and 951 points for bond holdings.
+[^2]: The mesh consisted of 101 points for endowment and 951 points for debt.
 Parallelization was performed across the endowment grid while evaluating the Bellman operator.